-We have our own dedicated breed of hen, the British Blacktail.
+For shell egg production, we have our own dedicated breed of hen, the British Blacktail.
 She has been specifically selected as a strong and active bird that is well suited to life outdoors.
 A slightly bigger hen, she will lay a larger egg than other breeds.
 We are proud to say none of our laying flocks are beak treated or trimmed.
 This is a procedure that blunts the sharp tip of the beak using infrared light, when the chick is first hatched.
 We are the only major high street retailer in the UK to achieve this.